rafael-santiago/hefesto/COMPILING.md

 echo "blah: All download stuff is done your repo's copy is under 'hefesto' sub-directory."
 ```
-Supposing that you have extracted the bash content above into the file ``of-course-it-clones-on-netbsd.sh``...
+Supposing that you have extracted the shell script content above into the file ``of-course-it-clones-on-netbsd.sh``...
 After
 extracting it you need to give execution permission for it (duh!):

 ```